rohrig/carosel-multisize-image-example/README.md

 ## A more complex example

 ### The Challenge
 What if I need to create something more than just a static image, what about something as complex as a carousel?
-And to boot, what if we want to load differnt images into that carousel based on the size of the browser window?
+And to boot, what if we want to load different images into that carousel based on the size of the browser window?

 ### The Solution
 The <picture> approach works quite well in this scenario.
 Let's use a Nuxt 3 App for example.
 We can create a component that will load the images based on the size of the browser window.
 There are many edge cases we're ignoring here so we can focus on the topic at hand.